Sources

 http://www.balz.name

-I found Bettina’s website a few hours before Gene’s - it was hands down my most successful research day in terms of positive hits.
+I found Bettina’s website a few hours before Gene’s making it my most successful research day in terms of positive hits.
 Her site was created on 17 November 2003, last updated on 28 March 2005, and is sadly no longer active.
+Bettina has old family photos which she plans on scanning and hopefully I’ll be able to post some of them.

 We connected via my Chapel on the Lusebrink YouTube video in October 2025 and he graciously emailed me pictures of his documents.